Shamsherkhan7549/React-Hooks/README.md

 React Hooks are special functions that allow you to use state and lifecycle features in functional components, eliminating the need for class components.
 They were introduced in React 16.8 to make React development simpler and more efficient.

+# Why Use Hooks?
+Before hooks, React developers had to use class components for managing state and lifecycle methods.

+## Hooks solve many problems, such as:
+Reducing boilerplate code (Functional components are simpler than class components).
+Reusing stateful logic (Using custom hooks instead of higher-order components or render props).
+Easier to understand and maintain.

 ## Life Cycle
 In React, the component lifecycle refers to the different phases a React component goes through from its creation to its removal from the DOM.

- The lifecycle consists of three main phases:
+ ## The lifecycle consists of three main phases:

  ## 1. Mounting (Component Creation)
 When a component is being added to the DOM for the first time.